 Attachment directly to the EPS insulation panels is not permitted.
-Many interior (e.g., drywall) and exterior (e.g., metal lath and plaster) wall finish materials may be attached to the vertical cross-tie flanges when permitted by the evaluation report and manufacturer recommendations in accordance with the requirements of this section.
+Many interior (e.g., drywall) and exterior (e.g., metal lath and plaster) wall finish materials may be attached to the vertical crosstie flanges when permitted by the evaluation report and manufacturer recommendations in accordance with the requirements of this section.

-3.1.1 Adhered veneer applied directly to the EPS insulation panels is not permitted.
+3.1.1 Adhered masonry veneer applied directly to the EPS insulation panels is not permitted per CBC Section 1403.4.

-3.1.2 Anchored veneer fastened to the vertical cross-tie flanges is not permitted.
+3.1.2 Anchored masonry veneer fastened to the vertical crosstie flanges is not permitted per CBC Section 1403.4.
 Anchored veneer shall be anchored directly to the concrete wall.

-3.1.3 Fasteners supporting approved wall finishes shall be substantiated by structural calculations for the code prescribed loads.
-Fastener capacity shall be as listed in the evaluation report based on testing in accordance with ASTM E2634.
+3.1.3 Fasteners supporting approved wall finishes shall be substantiated by structural calculations to resist code prescribed loads.
+Fastener capacity shall be as listed in the evaluation report.
 Additionally, fasteners shall comply with the following: